Shapour Bakhtiar: Early life

-Bakhtiar was born on 26 June 1914 in southwestern Iran into a family of Iranian tribal nobility, the family of the paramount chieftains of the then powerful Bakhtiari tribe.
+Bakhtiar was born on 26 June 1914 in Dehkord, now known as Shahr-e Kord, (southwestern Iran) into a family of Iranian tribal nobility, the family of the paramount chieftains of the then powerful Bakhtiari tribe.
 His father, Mohammad Reza Khan (Sardar-e-Fateh), and his mother, Naz-Baygom, were both Lurs and Bakhtiaris.
 Bakhtiar's maternal grandfather, Najaf-Gholi Khan Samsam ol-Saltaneh, had been appointed prime minister twice, in 1912 and 1918.

-Bakhtiar's mother died when he was seven.
-His father was executed by Reza Shah in 1934 while Shapour was studying in Paris.
+Bakhtiar's mother died when he was seven years old.
+His father was executed by Reza Shah in 1934 while Shapour was studying in Paris as a part of Reza Shah's crackdown on Bakhtiari tribe leaders.

 Education

 He attended elementary school in Shahr-e Kord and then secondary school, first in Isfahan and later in Beirut, where he received his high school diploma from a French school.
 He attended Beirut University for two years.
-He and his cousin, Teymour Bakhtiar, then went to Paris for additional university education at the Faculty of Law.
+He and his cousin, Teymur Bakhtiar, then went to Paris for additional university education at the Faculty of Law.
 There, he attended the College of Political Science.

 Being a firm opponent of totalitarian rule, he was active in the Spanish Civil War for the Second Spanish Republic against General Francisco Franco's fascist Nationalists.
-In 1940, he volunteered for the French army – rather than the French Foreign Legion – and fought in the 30th Artillerie Regiment of Orléans.
+In 1940, he volunteered for the French Army – rather than the French Foreign Legion – and fought in the 30th Artillerie Regiment of Orléans.
 Bakhtiar did 18 months' military service.
 While living in Saint-Nicolas-du-Pélem, he fought with the French Resistance against the German occupation.
 In 1945, he received his PhD in political science as well as degrees in law from the Faculty of Law of Paris and philosophy from the Sorbonne.